-When booking your trip, it’s important to note that peak season is from May to September, and for best pricing and availability you should always book early.
+It’s important to note that peak season at Bryce Canyon is from May to September, and for best pricing and availability you should always book early.

 The Lodge at Bryce Canyon